 This study had no placebo group.
 Since Tribulus is rumored to raise Luteinizing hormone, it's odd the study did not show this, in spite of seeing a boost in testosterone levels.

 - Researchers gave the herb to 8 rabbits.
-The herb was noted to improve erections in the rabbits.
+The herb was noted to improve erections in rabbits.

 - In another investigation, the herbal extract was noted to improve sexual activity in “sexually sluggish” lab rats